w3f/General-Grants-Program/grants/speculative/DPOS_Oracle.md

     * Alternatively, execute data collection custom code
     * Send the data to the oracle blockchain part
   - Realization of reparametrization app using voting and [polkadot-js-apps](https://github.com/polkadot-js/apps).
   - We will deliver a well-documented solution containing on-chain, off-chain and GUI parts along with a demonstration scenario that is easy to run using [MixBytes Tank](https://github.com/mixbytes/tank).
+The scenario will provision a network infrastructure and deploy corresponding Docker containers.

 We are planning to further develop the project under Apache 2 license.